brwnj/covviz/README.md

 # The Python Package

-`covviz` is installable via `pip install -U covviz`.
-It's currently quite dependent upon `indexcov` output, but we're working to make this more generalized -- to accept any bed input, normalize the coverage, and calculate the ROC curves.
+`covviz` is installable via `pip install -U covviz` and analyzes a bed3+ output format.

 ## Usage